 As noted in the Introduction, recordings are too extensive to be manually annotated in their entirety.
-We and colleagues have typically annotated manually clips of 0.5-5 minutes in length, and the way these clips are extracted and annotated varies (as illustrated in Table 1).
+We and colleagues have typically annotated manually clips of 0.5-5 minutes in length, and the way these clips are extracted and annotated constitutes one of the ways in which there is divergent standards (as illustrated in Table 1).